splineops/splineops/docs/user-guide/05_smoothing_splines.rst

 Overview
 --------

-The *smoothing splines* module provides tools to fit *fractional smoothing splines* to noisy data.
+The :ref:`smoothing splines <api-smoothing_splines>` module in :ref:`Splineops <api-index>` provides tools to fit fractional smoothing splines to noisy data.
 Think of these splines as flexible low-pass filters whose sharpness can be tuned continuously, making them effective for signals and images that exhibit repeating, self-similar patterns.